Saturday, April 30, 2016

 * Educating and increasing public awareness of the heritage of the Maine Woods.

-* Improving the quality of life in Maine woods-dependent communities
+* Improving the quality of life in the Maine woods-dependent communities

 * Fostering an increased appreciation of Maine woods resources